Campistrous

 Campistrous is a commune in the Hautes-Pyrénées department in south-western France.

 Geography

 The Petite Baïse forms part of the commune's north-eastern border.

 Climate

-Campistrous has a oceanic climate (Köppen climate classification Cfb).
+Campistrous has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Campistrous is 11.9 C. The average annual rainfall is 1140.4 mm with May as the wettest month.
-The temperatures are highest on average in August, at around 19.3 C, and lowest in January, at around 5.3 C. The highest temperature ever recorded in Campistrous was 38.2 C on 20 July 1989; the coldest temperature ever recorded was -12.9 C on 8 February 2012.
+The temperatures are highest on average in August, at around 19.3 C, and lowest in January, at around 5.3 C. The highest temperature ever recorded in Campistrous was 38.2 C on 24 August 2023; the coldest temperature ever recorded was -12.9 C on 8 February 2012.